a credit card reader with a long white paper roll

 Ground rent is a fee that a tenant (or leaseholder) pays to the owner of the land (or building) on which their property is built, as an agreement to use the land.

-Ground rent is a legal requirement in line with most lease agreements, and it is typically paid on a monthly or yearly basis.
-While there are some situations in which ground rent may be waived or cancelled, it is usually an important part of your contract as a leaseholder.
+Ground rent is a legal requirement in most lease agreements, and it is typically paid on a quarterly or yearly basis.
+While there are some situations in which ground rent may be waived or “cancelled”, it is usually an important part of your contract as a leaseholder.

 How do ground rent payments work?